How to Bathe Your Dog

 Before You Begin

 Proper preparation can make the bathing process easier for you and your dog.

 A tub is usually the easiest place to bathe your dog, though very small dogs may be bathed in a sink.
 If you will be using your tub at home, it might take a toll on your back and knees and leave a mess to clean up.
 Some pet supply stores offer self-service dog wash tubs you can use for a small fee.
 It's less expensive than paying for a groomer and you can avoid a mess in your house.

 If you pay for the use of a self-service dog wash, these supplies may be ready and available for your use.
 If you bathe your dog at home, be sure to gather your supplies in advance so you don't have to scramble for things later.

-- Brushes and combs that are appropriate for your dog's coat type
+- Brushes and combs appropriate for your dog's coat type

 - Eye lubricant or mineral oil